 Understand the need to record and maintain current records of resource deployment for the effective command and control of the event

-Assist with documentation of the effectiveness of scene management against established decision making framework, documenting revisions, and recording and following up on actionable items as required
+Assist with documentation of the incident, documenting revisions, and recording and following upon actionable items as required

-Understand the roles, responsibilities and procedures of all members relating to a call for service relating to a hostage, barricaded or suicidal person and other high risk events
+Understand the roles, responsibilities and procedures of all members relating to a call for service requiring tactical intervention like a hostage, barricaded or suicidal person and other high risk events

 Understand and support the IC whose responsibility it is to plan, direct and command operations in critical incidents

-Understand the theory of NRA (Necessary/Risk Effective/Acceptable) decision making during critical incidents and what ICEN and CLEAR reaction strategies mean in order to document accurately
+Understand the theory of NRA (Necessary/Risk Effective/Acceptable) decision making rationale during critical incidents and what reaction strategies mean in order to document accurately

 Recognize and record pertinent information using a standardized process (Scribe Log provided)

 Generate scribe logs while applying best practices for record keeping

 Understand How, When and Why to Make Notes